R-Jayasree/iot-smart-pothole-detection/README.md

-Got you da — here’s a clean, professional **README.md** you can directly use.

----

 # IoT-Based Smart Road Pothole Detection and Monitoring System

 ## Overview

-This project presents an IoT-based system for automatic detection and monitoring of road potholes using sensor data and cloud-based analytics.
-The system integrates hardware sensing, data communication, backend processing, and visualization to enable real-time infrastructure monitoring.
+This project presents an IoT-based system for detecting road potholes using sensor data and providing real-time monitoring through a cloud-enabled dashboard.
+The system combines embedded hardware, communication protocols, and web technologies to automate pothole detection and assist in infrastructure maintenance.

-Traditional pothole detection relies on manual inspection or citizen reporting, which is inefficient and delayed.
-This system automates detection and provides structured insights for faster decision-making.
+Traditional road inspection methods rely on manual surveys, which are inefficient and time-consuming.
+This system enables automated detection, classification, and visualization of pothole data.

 ---

 ## Features

-* Real-time pothole detection using sensor data
+* Real-time pothole detection using sensor inputs
 * Severity classification (Low, Medium, High)
-* IoT data transmission in structured JSON format
-* Cloud-based processing using a Flask server
+* Cloud-based data processing and storage
-* REST API integration for data communication
+* REST API for data communication
-* Web dashboard for monitoring and visualization
+* Interactive web dashboard with analytics and visualization
-* Geospatial mapping of pothole locations
+* Simulated GPS-based geospatial mapping
-* Citizen reporting interface for manual inputs
+* Support for both IoT sensor data and manual reporting
-* Basic analytics and repair cost estimation

 ---